WSINTRA/drumMachineFrontEnd/README.md

 Slow working version here.
 Allow time for heroku backend to fire up. https://wsintra.github.io/drumMachineFrontEnd/
+Once it is working you can click on the title and the available kits should appear or you can create a new one using sound sample URL's.

 Front end for Drum Machine project
 Drum machine that uses webGL, built for MOd 3 prject at Flatiron school.